prxnav2005/Chipocalypse/README.md

 # Chipocalypse

 **Chipocalypse** is a CHIP-8 emulator implemented entirely in Verilog.
 It is designed to run purely in simulation, with no physical hardware required.
-The goal of this project is to build a working CHIP-8 system from scratch using digital design principles, and to serve as an educational platform for learning how low-level systems and emulators work.
+The goal of this project is to build a working CHIP-8 system from scratch using digital design principles.

 ## About CHIP-8